-Land, property, and building of inventory, investment properties, and property, plant and equipment are stated at the lower of cost or net realizable value so the Company must use judgments and estimates to determine their net realizable value at the end of each reporting period.
+Land, property, and building of inventory, investment properties, and property, plant and equipment are stated at the lower of cost or net realizable value so the consolidated company must use judgments and estimates to determine their net realizable value at the end of each reporting period.
 This valuation is subject to significant changes because its estimation basis is the future product demand within a specific time horizon.

-Please refer to Notes 10, 14, and 16 for the carrying amounts of land, property, and building of inventory, investment properties, and property, plant and equipment as of December 31, 2020 and 2019.
+Please refer to Notes 10, 15, and 17 for the carrying amounts of land, property, and building of inventory, investment properties, and property, plant and equipment as of December 31, 2021 and 2020.